Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Introduction

-In this subsection, we briefly introduce some recent work on accelerated gradient methods and flows.
 The classical approach to solving the \cref{eq:MOP} problem is scalarization, which often requires properly chosen weights and is not easily capable of approximating the Pareto front.
 To address this issue, Filge et al. \cite{fliege2000steepest} proposed the multiobjective steepest descent method, where the descent direction is defined as